huzheng16/ZhengHuLab/content/event/hulab-kicksoff/index.md

 ---
-title: Hu lab kicks off at SIAT Chinese Academy of Sciences, Hooray!!
+title: Hu lab kicks off at Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences.
+Hooray!!
 subtitle:

 # Summary for listings and search engines